ItsRanveer-zz/flask-mongo-elastic-REST/README.md

 # flask-mongo-elastic-REST

-A RESTful project for CRUD operations made using Flask, Mongo and Elastic
+A REST project for CRUD operations made using Flask, Mongo and Elastic

-This project covers making RESTful API's using:
+This project covers making a small REST website for CRUD operations using:

 * Flask (a python microframework).
 * MongoDB (a document database), used for storing the data.